CaraMcAvinchey/stem-and-leaf-blog/README.md

 - It will become less efficient for the user to scroll through many posts in the list view so a search bar will allow users to find specific plants they want to read more about.
 - It would increase user experience to add a method to 'save' blog posts so users can keep their favourite plants in one place.
 - To increase user interactivity from readers, users could rate blog posts on how helpful the information was and give feedback.
+- Pending comments can be added so users are aware they are awaiting approval.

 ## DATA MODEL
 <img width="484" alt="image" src="https://user-images.githubusercontent.com/97494262/209538748-6f3cdc41-16c5-43ab-94a8-2341239ffc78.png">